-- 1. The Member no longer meets admission criteria and is able to maintain tenancy independently; - 2.
-CSP-TPP service plan goals and objectives have been substantially met, and/or a safe, continuing care program has been arranged and the Member is utilizing other community resources: - 3.
-The Member is not utilizing or engaged in CSP-TPP service; - 4.
+- 1. The member no longer meets admission criteria, has been housed, and is able to maintain tenancy independently. - 2.
+CSP-CHI service plan goals and objectives have been substantially met, and/or a safe, continuing care program has been arranged and the member is utilizing other community resources; - 3.
+The member is not utilizing or engaged in CSP-CHI service; - 4.
 The lack of engagement is of such a degree that treatment at this level of care becomes ineffective or unsafe, despite multiple, documented attempts to address engagement issues.
-In addition, it has been determined that the Member has the capacity to make an informed decision, and the Member does not meet the criteria for a more-intensive level of care; or

-5. Support systems have been identified and are being utilized that assist the Member to maintain housing and prevent eviction.
+In addition, it has been determined that the member has the capacity to make an informed decision, and the member does not meet the criteria for a more-intensive level of care; - 5.
+Support systems have been identified and are being utilized that assist the member to maintain housing; or - 6.
+The member is not making progress toward CSP-CHI service plan goals, and there is no reasonable expectation of progress at this level of care.